Between Facebook and email, we're trading pictures and stories about our children at an incredible rate.

 We found five fun, new options to keep your memories fresh and your wallets full:

 1. The Thumbprint Tree

-The thumbprint tree is a craft project in which family members dip their thumbs into paint or ink and stamp “leaves” onto a drawn trunk.
+The thumbprint tree is a craft project in which family members dip their thumbs into paint or ink and stamp "leaves" onto a drawn trunk.
 We originally came across this idea for an entire family, but it works just as well for kids only.
-Family blog Schnegel Stuff gives easy-to-follow instructions—all you’ll need is paint or ink, a marker and paper.
+All you'll need is paint or ink, a marker and paper.

 Let your children make a new tree every year and create your own "forest" to keep in a scrapbook.
 "Carve" the date into the trunk with marker and have your kids choose the colors of the leaves.
 This way, you'll not only have record of their cute little prints, but also their favorite colors.